dotkernel/development/docs/book/v2/setup/system-requirements.md

 ```

 If the output starts with `WSL version: 2.x.x.x`, you are ready to use WSL 2 and can proceed to [install AlmaLinux 10](installation.md).
-If it doesn't (for example it shows `WSL version: 1.x.x.x`, or the command isn't recognized), continue with the section below.
+If it doesn't (for example, it shows `WSL version: 1.x.x.x`, or the command isn't recognized), continue with the section below.

 ## Install WSL 2